gofixpoint/python-sdk/README.md

 #### Install packages

-To install packages from `requirements.txt` in your virtual environment using `pip` run: `pip install -r requirements.txt`.

-If you want to install from the dependencies in `pyproject.toml` and not from the `requirement.txt`, you can run:
+To install the package locally for development:

 ```
-pip install .

-# or in "editable mode" so your install changes as you update the source code:
+# in "editable mode" so your install changes as you update the source code:
 pip install -e .

 # and to install dev dependencies
 pip install -e '.[dev]'
 ```

+In general, you should not install from the `requirements.txt` file, instead following the installation method suggested above.

 #### Deactivate